- If you experience any difficulties with the online application form please contact our office by telephone 61 2 8338 1177 or email email@example.com

-- Applicants who studied overseas should check whether the applicant for full registration is required to pass the National Veterinary Exam (NVE).
+- Applicants who studied overseas should check whether they are also required to pass the Australasian Veterinary Exam (AVE).

 - Under National Recognition of Veterinary Registration (NRVR) a veterinarian registered in another Australian state or territory has Deemed Registration and is able to practise as a veterinarian in NSW

-- A veterinarian registered in another Australian state or territory who moves to NSW must register in NSW once his or her primary place of residence is in NSW
+- A veterinarian registered in another Australian state or territory who moves to NSW must register in NSW once their primary place of residence is in NSW

-- Please ensure any copies of necessary documents submitted to the Board with an Application for Full Registration are certified by an authorised witness
+- If you are required to submit copies of necessary documents with your application please ensure these are certified by an authorised witness

 - If you are granted Full Registration: